FaazFarooqui/forecastProphet2/REAMDME.md

 ##  Running the Application:
+0. Install the python and pip on the system.
+Python 3.10.13
+pip 24.2
+git bash
-1. Navigate to the correct application folder cd sales_forecasting
+1. Navigate to the correct project/application folder cd forecast
 2. Create the virtual environment python -m venv myenv
-3. Activate the local virtual environment forecast-env\Scripts\activate
+3. Activate the local virtual environment myenv\Scripts\activate
 4. Install the dependencies from the requirements.txt file pip install -r requirements.txt
 5. Perform migration: